-After establishing himself in New York City he had a one man show followed by two annual summer workshops in Zurich, working on lithographs, culminating in a one man show of lithographs and paintings.
+The Society of Illustrators Gallery in NYC gave him a one man show in 1978 and a few years later he went to Zürich two summers running to work on lithographs ending in a show of work there in 1984.
 During the years he has participated in group shows in New York and other parts of the country.
-He is represented at the Smithsonian Institute in Washington D.C., as well as the Air and Space Museum in London in the London Transport Museum Permanent Poster Collection.
-In 1985, to commemorate European Music Year, Great Britain commissioned McLean to design and illustrate five stamps for a special edition of British composers.
-In 1989 he had a one man show in Savannah, Georgia.
-He designed a set of Broadway musical stamps for the United States Postal Service.
-The Oklahoma! stamp is on display at the National Postal Museum.
-He contributed to an exhibition and book for the United Nations Environment Program, titled "Art for Survival."
+He is represented at the National Portrait Gallery at the Smithsonian Institute in Washington D.C., as well as the National Air and Space Museum in D.C., and in London at the Transport Museum’s permanent poster collection.
+In 1985, to commemorate European Music Year, the Royal Mail commissioned him to design and illustrate five stamps for a special edition of British composers, and he designed a set of four stamps for the US Postal Service illustrating the Broadway musical Oklahoma! around that same time.

-Next came a children's book called "If The Earth, A Small Look at a Big Thing," published by the Greenwich Workshop Press which features eighteen paintings.
-In the year 2000, for the Millennium, Great Britain commissioned a stamp based on the Pilgrims journey to the New World, which was one of a number produced by such people as Hockney and Eduardo Paolozzi.
+A children's book called "If the Earth... were a few feet in diameter" published by the Greenwich Workshop Press which features eighteen paintings is his only experience with that genre.
+In the year 2000, for the Millennium, the United Kingdom’s postal service commissioned a stamp, one of a number produced by such people as Hockney and Eduardo Paolozzi.

-His teaching has included Syracuse University, The School of Visual Arts, Kent State University, Savannah College of Art, Ringling Brothers in Florida, as well as workshops throughout the United States.
+His teaching has included Syracuse University, The School of Visual Arts, guest workshops at Savannah College of Art, Ringling Brothers in Florida, as well as workshops throughout the United States.

 In 2000 he and his wife moved to Hudson, N.Y. from Long Island and Manhattan.